 …and Buttery Brown Sugar Banana Nut Crunch topping

-These Banana Carrot Muffins taste like banana bread and carrot cake had a very, very delicious baby.
+These Carrot Banana Muffins taste like banana bread and carrot cake had a very, very delicious baby.

-I’ll tell you what takes these Muffins completely over the top, and it’s not what you think.
+I’ll tell you what takes these scrumptious Muffins completely over the top, and it’s not what you think.
 It’s not the creamy greek yogurt that helps keep them moist, or the nutty oats that are the key to making me believe that my muffins are muffins, not cupcakes…

 Nope.
 None of those things.
 It’s the buttery, brown sugary, walnut & banana chip streusel topping.
 The crunch.
 It’s the very best part.
 The muffin is basically a vehicle for the crunch.
 You’ll see.